Chinese new year recipe - sweet pastries with a delicious filling of peanut, sesame seed and coconut.

 • Brush the dumplings with egg wash

-• Baked in a pre-heated oven at 180c for about 30 minutes, turn over a few times.Save
+• Baked in a preheated oven at 180c for about 30 minutes, turn over a few times.Save

-How to wrap a Chinese new year sweet pastry filled with peanut, sesame seed and coconut.
+How to wrap a Chinese New Year sweet pastry filled with peanut, sesame seed and coconut.

 Save